designsystemau/RFCs/RFC-by-stage/1-approved/rename-system.md

 Implementer: # It will be changed upon merging and as it moves through the RFC stages
 ---

-# Title of the RFC <!-- Please provide a short but descriptive title for your RFC -->

-## Rename design system
+# Rename design system to GOLD

 I propose that we rename "Australian Government Design System" to "GOLD Design System", where GOLD is an acronym for "Government Open Language for Design".
 I also propose we rename "Design System AU" to "Design System Au", where "u" in "Au" is lower case as that the atomic label representing the element gold.